 In addition, if a building LCA only includes the construction products that form the BREEAM assessment area, inconsistencies arise with regards to construction products that serve all areas of the building in common.
 For example, an assessment on a central floor that excludes the roof, compared with an assessment on the (otherwise identical) top floor that does include the roof.
 This approach would be unfair.

-Therefore, the building LCA scope must include the whole building design (as defined in Mat 01, ‘Scope of assessment’) even if the area covered by BREEAM assessment is only part of the design.
+Therefore, the building LCA scope must include the whole building design (as defined in Mat 01, ‘Scope of assessment’) even if the area covered by the BREEAM assessment boundary is only part of the building.

 Note: For buildings that are to be part new-build part refurbished, it is still encouraged that the whole building is included in the LCA scope.
 However, for the assessment of new-build extensions where most of the finished building will be retained as existing with no refurbishment works (based on percent of overall net internal floor area), the retained parts may be excluded from the LCA scope.